siqirua/tp/docs/UserGuide.md

 * `deleteStu 1` deletes the first student in the currently visible Student list.

 ### Add a graded component: `addComp`
 Adds a graded component to the database.
-The graded component name (cae-sensitve) cannot match any other existing graded component names in the dtabase.
+The graded component name (case-sensitve) cannot match any other existing graded component names in the database.
 If successful, an acknowledgement message will be shown in the output box and data is saved.
 Otherwise, a failure message is shown instead specifying the cause of failure.

 Upon successful creation of a graded component, a corresponding student score will be created for each student in the database.
 For instance, if a graded component with name “Midterms” is created and there are two students with student numbers “A1234567X” and “A1234567Y” in the database, then two student scores are created with titles  “A1234567X - Midterm” and “A1234567Y - Midterm”.